plugible/classifieds/README.md

 ## Require other plugins

-The plugin can require other plugins using the `require_plugin` method inside the `init` method, the `require_plugin` method first parameter should be the plugin slug although in some circumstances the plugin name works too.
+The plugin can require other plugins using the `require_plugin` method in the `init` method, the `require_plugin` method first parameter should be the plugin slug although in some circumstances the plugin name works too.

 ###Example: